Walterhart/shopping-center/README.md

 ## About

-This project demostrate a online shipping center.
+This project demostrate a online shipping center using Vite and Typescript.
 User can add an item into cart.
 In checkout user can change quantity of items, remove items and checkout.
 Planning on adding a database when I have spare time.

 ## Notable packages